Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Only once have I ever put something in a checked bag, locked it up, and found it missing when I got to my destination.
-Theft isn't rampant in my experience, but it's possible.
-I have no way of knowing who got into my bag between the time I checked it and pulled it off the luggage ramp, but someone clearly did.
+Theft isn’t rampant in my experience, but it’s possible.
+I have no idea who got into my bag when I checked it and pulled it off the luggage ramp, but someone clearly did.

 My cameras, lenses and flashes go with me on the plane.
 Every single time.

-I'll put tripods or light stands in a checked bag.
-They won't get hurt and likely won't get stolen.
-The precious and expensive stays right by my side.
+I’ll put tripods or light stands in a checked bag.
+They won’t get hurt and likely won’t get stolen.
+The precious and expensive items stay right by my side.

 Something else to consider.
 Bags occasionally don’t make it to their destination and the airline works to reunite you with your luggage.
 You won’t have much of a photography trip if your gear gets sent elsewhere while you’re in your destination.

-I don't like to be overloaded when I'm traveling.
-Let's face it, camera gear can get very heavy after lugging it around for a few hours.
-My recommendation is to travel as light as you can, but not so light that you miss opportunities.
+I don’t like to be overloaded when I’m traveling.
+Let’s face it; camera gear can get very heavy after lugging it around for a few hours.
+I recommend traveling as light as you can, but not so light that you miss opportunities.

 The Airport Takeoff is what I use when I need to carry multiple bodies and lenses, plus other accessories.
-It keep everything with me while traveling.
+It keeps everything with me while traveling.

-However, it isn't really meant for your every day carry bag.
-Yes, it actually has backpack straps in a compartment, but a fully loaded rolling camera bag is pretty have to carry around.
+However, it isn’t meant for your everyday carry bag.
+Yes, it has backpack straps in a compartment, but a fully loaded rolling camera bag is pretty heavy to carry around.

-When I take this bag, I'll bring another bag inside my checked luggage, or perhaps as a personal items on the flight, to use for my every day carry bag in my destination.
+When I take this bag, I’ll bring another bag inside my checked luggage, or perhaps as a personal item on the flight, to use for my everyday carry bag at my destination.

 Keep in mind that some bags have brands that just scream out EXPENSIVE CAMERA GEAR INSIDE.
 Depending upon your location, you may want to see about using some other bags that are less dedicated to the photography industry.
 We’ll talk more about how to do that below.

-Unless you're driving to your destination, someone will inspect your camera bag.
-It may be a simple ride on a conveyor belt through a scanner, or it could be a manual inspection.
+Someone will inspect your camera bag unless you’re driving to your destination.
+It may be a simple ride on a conveyor belt through a scanner or a manual inspection.

 If you have film, the scanners may damage it.
 So you do one of two things.

-1: Request a manual inspect of the film, rather than go through the scanner.
+- Request a manual film inspection rather than go through the scanner.

-2: Get an X-Ray film bag to protect your film.
-This is one of those things you plan in advance, which is what we're talking about here.
+- Get an X-Ray film bag to protect your film.
+This is one of those things you plan, which is what we’re talking about here.
 Know before you go.